Samizo-AITL/zenn-articles/articles/en/01_semiconductor/18_legacy_psram_1.md

 title: Legacy psram1
 ---

-# 【Semiconductor:18】What Was PSRAM Intended to Achieve?
+# 【Semiconductor】18.
+What Was PSRAM Intended to Achieve?
 ## — The Premise of Reusing DRAM
 topics: ["Semiconductor", "PSRAM", "DRAM", "Memory", "Architecture"]